 Inspired by the playful nature of infographics, we produced a construction hoarding design that is fun and informative.

 Performing extensive improvements and upgrades to underground sewer networks is a complex and lengthy undertaking.
-Ever mindful of the impact on the local population United Utilities asked us to help them communicate their message with an attractive construction hoarding design.
+Always with the impact on the local population in mind, United Utilities asked us to help them communicate their message with an attractive construction hoarding design.